 Burn Injury Reporting System

-The New York State Burn Injury Reporting System (BIRS) is a database maintained by the Office of Fire Prevention and Controls (OFPC) Arson Bureau.
+The New York State Burn Injury Reporting System (BIRS) is a database maintained by the Office of Fire Prevention and Control's (OFPC) Inspections and Investigations Branch.
 New York State Penal Law Section 265.26, identifies the requirements of burn injuries and wounds to be reported as well as who is responsible for reporting such incidents.
 Developed in 1986 the system is used daily by fire and police investigators seeking information on burn victims.
 The Burn Injury Reporting Law, which parallels the Gun Shot Law, is intended to identify individuals who may have been burned during the commission of a crime and travel outside their area for medical treatment to avoid detection.
 The program has been successful, with numerous arsonists and criminals being arrested as a result of reports it has received.
 The investigation of burn injuries is the responsibility of local police and fire investigators.
 Burn injury information can be obtained by contacting your county fire coordinator or the OFPC.
 Burn information and data is also used in the development of burn prevention, treatment, and education programs administered by both the OFPC and the New York State Health Department.

 Property Insurance Loss Register (PILR)

 New York State participates in a Property Insurance Loss Register (PILR) in conjunction with Insurance Services Offices, Inc., (ISO).
 The PILR is a database utilized in an effort to combat arson fires with a fraud based motive.
 The essential information in the register can be utilized by fire and police investigators to research prior loss histories, identify patterns and detect potentially fraudulent insurance claims resulting from a fire.
 Investigators can contact OFPC's Inspections and Investigations Branch to determine if a property, or a particular individual, has experienced previous fire losses.